 Want to Make Sure Your Home is Safe for Your Loved Ones?
 Don’t Neglect Your Dryer Vents!

-The dryer vent (which includes the tube that runs from your dryer to the outside of your home) helps remove hot air and moisture, and even though the dryer itself has a lint trap, dust and debris still make it into the vent over time and can get trapped there – especially if your vent has a screen or cap meant to keep small animals, insects, and/or birds out of the vent.
+The dryer vent (which includes the tube that runs from your dryer to the outside of your home) helps remove hot air and moisture.
+Even though the dryer itself has a lint trap, dust and debris still make it into the vent over time and can get trapped there – especially if your vent has a screen or cap meant to keep small animals, insects, and/or birds out of the vent.

 Debris and highly flammable lint can build up in your dryer vent, reducing airflow and backing up exhaust gases.
-Couple that with the hot temperature of the dryer itself, and it makes for a very dangerous situation.
+Couple that with the hot temperature of the dryer itself, and clogged dryer vents can be a fire hazard.

 - Clothes take longer to dry than usual

 - The dryer is hot to the touch after a cycle

 - Your laundry room is hot after a cycle